alzubaidi/nodetools/README.md

 Functionality
 -------------
-Currently, the below functions are supported. more the come in the future.
+Currently, the below functions are supported. more to come in the future.

  - MD5: `hash(str, 'md5');` or `hash(str);`
  - SHA1: `hash(str, 'sha1');`